imfd-stroemungsmechanik/introduction-into-cfd/3_discretization/0_overview.md

 The objectives for this tutorial are as follows:

-- Recap of the the OpenFOAM case structure,
+- Recap of the OpenFOAM case structure,
 - Create a two-dimensional mesh in OpenFOAM with `cartesian2DMesh` and check its quality,
 - Set material properties based on Reynolds-number,
 - Estimate the correct time step size based on Courant number,
-- Perform a transient, incompressible simulation with `pimpleFoam`,
+- Run a transient, incompressible simulation with `pimpleFoam`,
+- Perform a mesh dependency stucy,
-- Adapt the discretization schemes,
+- Adapt the discretization schemes, and
 - Visualize the velocity field in ParaView.

 ## Overview